ivyn-yak/ivyn-yak/README.md

 Year 2 Information Systems Student
 ----------------------------------

-I am interested in Software Engineering and Business Analytics.
+I am interested in Software Engineering, Machine Learning and Business Analytics.

 * 🌍  I'm based in Singapore
-* 🚀  I'm currently working on [a Full Stack project](http://github.com/ivyn-yak)
+* 🚀  I'm currently preparing for some hackathons
 * 🧠  I'm learning MERN tech stack & Tailwind CSS
 * ⚡  I want to pick up a new programming language in Summer!

 ### Skills